lelarios-f/paylocity_elarios/README.md

 6. Find the results in the terminal

 ## -- Running the tests for the APIs
-1. Download the collection from the repository folde "Reports > elarios_paylocity_colletion.json>
+1. Download the collection from the repository folder named "Reports > elarios_paylocity_colletion.json>
 2. Import the collection in Postman
 3. Here you got to options:
     1. You can go through every request and send them individually or